jonasseglare/geex/README.md

   * Introduce a **scope** concept
   * Generate JAVA code

+### Binding and sideeffects

+A value can be
+  * Not bound if:
+    - No sideeffect, or
+    - Only used once
+  * Bound if:
+    - It has a value and a sideeffect, or
+    - Complex and used multiple times
+  * Rendered in a do-form if
+    - It only has a sideeffect.

 ### Scopes

 *PURPOSE*: To introduce dependency hierarchies between nodes, so that they are compiled in the right order.